“Here we will drop our backpacks and walking sticks. The Gorillas are very close now.”

 Several times the Gorillas walk so close to us that we have to lean into the surrounding vegetation to avoid them.
 One woman, whose back was turned as a female approached, got a gentle touch on her shoulder as if to say, “Coming through!”
 I could’ve watched for hours as Guhonda calmly fed on bamboo leaves, his sharp, dirty teeth offset by gleaming pink gums.

 READ MORE: 10 Simple Wildlife Photography Tips

 Nearing the end of our hour, Francoise leads us into the undergrowth, where we’re surprised to see see Guhonda, his mates, and several offspring settling down for an early afternoon nap.
 Karema cradles Urukuta in her arms, as young Agasozi rests on the soft, fragrant earth.
 The forest is virtually silent and still as we take our last few minutes to soak it all in.

 Looking deeply into the eyes of a Mountain Gorilla, it’s easy to imagine the overwhelming emotions Dian Fossey must have felt when she arrived in Rwanda nearly half a century ago.
 And it’s easier still to understand why she became so passionate about protecting these critically endangered gentle giants. –Bret Love; photos by Bret Love & Mary Gabbett

-Our trip to Rwanda was sponsored by the Rwanda Development Board and Thousand Hills Expeditions.
+Our mountain gorilla trekking experience Rwanda was hosted by the Rwanda Development Board and Thousand Hills Expeditions.
 But we will never compromise our obligation to our readers.
 Our opinions remain our own.